davidhhk1994/PUI2017_hh1827/HW3_hh1827/CitibikeReview_as11566.md

 ### Verify that the data supports the project

 Data chosen supports the project.
-Although no analyses have been done looking at the fraction of men and women riders at night time, which forms the basis of the hypotheses.
+Although no analyses have been done looking at the fraction of men and women riders at night time, which forms the basis of the hypothesis.

 ### Choose an appropriate test
 Chi-Square test should be ideal as the test deals with comparing categorical variable gender